Leo Baeck Institute works to preserve and promote the history and culture of German-speaking Jews.

 Memoirs and Manuscripts – LBI’s entire collection of nearly 5,000 memoirs and manuscripts has been digitized.
 This includes the original manuscripts and typescripts for important works like Joseph Roth's Radetzkymarsch as well as unpublished diaries and memoirs that document German-Jewish life from the 18th century to the present.

-Art and Objects – Well over 4,000 items from the art collection have been digitized.
+Art and Objects – Well over 4,000 items from the art and object collection have been digitized.
 These include many original works as well as prints, and a few extensive collections of works by individual artists such as Hermann Struck and Hugo Steiner-Prag.

 Books and Periodicals – Though most of the library collection has not been digitized due to copyright restrictions, more than 1,600 unique and rare items are available through DigiBaeck.
 These include rare renaissance books, artists illustrated portfolios, and a collection of nineteenth century scholarly books related to the Wissenschaft des Judentums movement.
 In addition, over 200 periodicals are available fully online.